Counterspaces

-As a term, counterspaces have been conceptualized by Yosso and other critical race theorists as safe spaces of resistance where racially marginalized individuals can find support and engage in ways to transform their current lived reality.
+As a term "counterspaces" have been conceptualized by Yosso and other critical race theorists as safe spaces of resistance where racially marginalized individuals can find support and engage in ways to transform their current lived reality.
 Yosso et al (2010) have found that BIPOC students might “seek out and establish socio academic counterspaces that position their cultural knowledge as valuable strengths” (2010, p.
 677) as a response to experiencing interpersonal, institutional, and structural forms of oppression, including gendered racism in institutions of higher learning.

 The Counterspaces project is a community-art collaborative model envisioned by two faculty members at the University of Minnesota Rochester (UMR) – Angie Mejia and Yuko Taniguchi and UMR alumna Lucia Sem.
 The project was an intentional response to the lack of transformative spaces and inadequate resources for students identifying as Black, Indigenous, or other People of Color (BIPOC).
 Counterspace allowed BIPOC undergraduates in the health sciences to use art to communicate anxieties about their ongoing experiences as students and their future as healthcare providers and scientists.